llaske/sugarizer/docs/tutorial/VueJS/step6.md

 We will also use the `v-if` directive to render this button only `SugarPresence` component exists (This also makes sure `onShared()` is defined at the time of binding).

 Now that our activity is shared, we have to slightly update the Add button listener.
 Because now we should notify other users when a new pawn is played.
-Here's how the new listener will look like:
+Here's how the new listener will look like in `js/activity.js`:
 ```js
 onAddClick: function () {
 	this.pawns.push(this.currentenv.user.colorvalue);